surniaulula/wpsso-rrssb/readme.txt

 = 1.3.3-1 =

-1.3.3-1 ETA 2016/03/31 - Improved / optimized image selection for the Pinterest button.
+(2016/03/31) Improved / optimized image selection for the Pinterest button.
 Adopted a standard version numbering system.